|

 people providing professional health care and advice,

-looking after loved ones at home or working to create treatments and cures.
+or working to create treatments and cures.

 people shaping the response of nations and neighbourhoods,